TsKyrk/pyexewrap/README.md

 setx /M PYTHONPATH "%PYTHONPATH%;C:\your\path\here\pyexewrap"
 ```

-# Double-click usage
+# Double-click usage (the main purpose of this tool)
-Using shebang on the first line of all your new scripts (the main purpose of this tool):
+Using shebang on the first line of all your new scripts:
 ```commandline
 #!/usr/bin/env/ python -m pyexewrap
 ```